Keralan fish curry, sharp with tamarind & pleasingly spicy, and tempered with coconut milk this simple and quick recipe is a real winner.

 Comparatively speaking this curry has far less spicing than many Indian curries which allows the fish to really shine through.

 Many of my Indian recipes are heavily influenced by Bengali, Northern Indian and Pakistani food.
 This was the food that littered the UK food scene (or my UK food scene) at the time I fell in love with eating and cooking.

-This Keralan fish curry comes from somewhere a great deal further south, a places where dishes are often lighter and feature a different blend of spices.
+This Keralan fish curry is influenced by somewhere a great deal further south, a place where dishes are often lighter and feature a different blend of spices.